BuilderIO/partytown/README.md

 #### What About Atomics?

 [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) are the latest and greatest way to accomplish the challenge of _synchronously_ sending data between the main thread and the web worker.
 Honestly, it looks like Atomics may be the preferred and "correct" way to perform these tasks.
-However, as of right now, more research is needed into how Atomics could be used in production.
+However, as of right now, more research is needed into how Atomics could be used in production, while also using with the service worker fallback when Atomics are not supported.

-Currently, [Safari does not support Atomics](https://caniuse.com/mdn-javascript_builtins_atomics) due to [Spectre Attacks: Exploiting Speculative Execution](https://spectreattack.com/spectre.pdf).
-When Spectre attacks were first documented, the other browsers removed Atomics too, but they have since added it back.
-Due to this uncertainty, we're opting for a solution that works everywhere, today.
-That said, we'd love to do more research here and hopefully migrate to use Atomics in the future, and use the current system as the fallback.
+See [Draft PR #10](https://github.com/BuilderIO/partytown/pull/10) for more info.

 ### Browser Features And Fallback